 Are you studying English, Spanish, German, Russian, Arabic, Italian, Chinese, or another language?
 Are you starting a foreign language?

-Be sure to read our article, which briefly outlines the benefits of improving your language skills – by the way, if you’re here, you already have an idea of how it can benefit you!
-Then we’ll give you 8 ways to improve your foreign language skills, whatever they may be.
+Be sure to read our article, which briefly outlines the benefits of improving your language skills – by the way, if you are here, you already have an idea of how it can benefit you!
+Then we will give you 8 ways to improve your foreign language skills, whatever they may be.